-Massive college football programs like Auburn, Florida, Michigan, and Ohio State are just a few other schools trying to land the incredibly talented ball carrier, but even places like Alcorn State and Wyoming have taken their shot and sent him offers.

-Please watch the very first 20 seconds of this highlight tape, and you’ll understand EXACTLY why everybody wants Zach Evans on their football team.

-Updated | Massive college football programs like Auburn, Florida, Michigan, Oklahoma State, Penn State, Texas A&M, Texas and Washington all made pushes to land the incredibly talented ball carrier, and even places like Alcorn State and Wyoming have taken their shot and sent him offers.
+Massive college football programs like Auburn, Florida, Michigan, Oklahoma State, Penn State, Texas A&M, Texas and Washington all made pushes to land the incredibly talented ball carrier, and even places like Alcorn State and Wyoming have taken their shot and sent him offers.

 Please watch the very first 20 seconds of this highlight tape, and you’ll understand EXACTLY why everybody wants Zach Evans on their football team.